bunyamineymen/Lesson_DevelopingMobileGames_2022-2023_Spring/_Project/README.md

 # Announcements

+You must have any android device for having App Gallery account and releasing your game on App Gallery.
+But you have to setup App Gallery and HMS Core.

+(If you dont have android device you can release your game on your friend s App Gallery account.)

 You cannot test hms-unity-plugin on Unity editor.
-For this you need
+For this you can use

-If you dont have android device :

 Cloud Debugging
 https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-clouddebug-introduction-0000001057034023

-If you want to use Physical Android Device:

-You have to download HMS Core.
+or

+Android device having HMS Core apk.

 --------------------